jonas-schievink/rubble/CONTRIBUTING.md

 * All `use` imports should be grouped into a single one (instead of adding a `use` per imported crate or module).

+### Decoding and Encoding data

+Implementing protocols necessarily involves a lot of decoding and encoding to go from bytes to useful data and back again.
+The fact that everything has to work without allocations, but still needs to deal with variable-length data while also offering more type-safety than a plain `&[u8]` makes this difficult.

+Our current solution for these problems is `bytes.rs`.
+Check out its [API docs][hosted API docs] to learn more about it.

 [bt-specs]: https://www.bluetooth.com/specifications/archived-specifications
 [hosted API docs]: https://jonas-schievink.github.io/rubble/